jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ### Protected

-For now __Protected__ is an intrinsic part of Encircle.
+For now __Protected__ is an intrinsic part of Circular.
 It has its own type of access mark:

 __Protected__
 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.011.png)

 ### Virtual

 The keyword __virtual__ from other languages means that you *can override* the member.
 It is also called __Overridable__.
-In Encircle this means that overriding should be __Public__.
+In Circular this means that overriding should be __Public__.
 In the two notations for overriding this might look as follows:

 |                     *Object reference notation*                      |
 |:--------------------------------------------------------------------:|